Team100/all25/lib/src/main/java/org/team100/lib/profile/r1/README.md

-# lib.profile.incremental
+# lib.profile.r1

-This package contains profiles which have no state: they just impose constraints at each time step.
+This package contains one-dimensional profiles.

 There are methods for scaling these profiles so they can be coordinated to complete in the same duration.